Vegan Tempeh Tacos

 - Add Water & Reduce: Add ¾ cup water.
 Cook for another 2-4 min, scraping up any brown bits from the bottom of the pan, until mixture is reduced and thickened.
 Stir in the tamari.
 Taste and season with salt, if needed.

 - Serve: Warm the tortillas in a pan or in the oven, if desired, then divide the tempeh mixture between the warm tortillas and top with desired toppings.
-If you’re not making the cashew cream and pickled onions, the tempeh mixture is delicious on it’s own or with simple toppings like lettuce, tomato, onion, hot sauce or whatever else you enjoy on tacos.
+If you're not making the cashew cream and pickled onions, the tempeh mixture is delicious on it's own or with simple toppings like black beans, shredded lettuce or cabbage, tomato, jalapeños, onion, squeeze of lime juice, hot sauce or whatever else you enjoy on tacos.

 DELISH.
 I used bought chipotle cashew cream but otherwise made it as written.
 Utterly delicious & easy.